cjrace/almostyellow/.github/CONTRIBUTING.md

 ## How to Contribute

 1. **Create a branch**
-   - Create a new branch based on the `main` branch
+   - Create a new branch based off the latest version of the `main` branch

 3. **Make changes**
    - Make your desired changes (bug fixes, new features, documentation updates, etc.)